aws-samples/ecs-external-instance-network-sentry/README.md

   - The local ECS agent is un-paused.

-    > *At this point the operational environment has been restored back to the [Connected Operation](#Connected-Operation) scenario. eINS will continue to monitor for network outage or ECS control plane error.*
+    > *At this point the operational environment has been restored back to the [Connected Operation](#Connected-Operation) scenario. eINS will continue to monitor for network outage or ECS control-plane error.*

 #### Notes